InternationalTradeAdministration/developerportal/_posts/v2/2015-06-09-business-service-providers.md

 | Field           | Description                                                     |
 | --------------- | --------------------------------------------------------------- |
-| company_name | Name of company providing the service
+| company_name | Name of company providing the service.
-| category | Category of services that company provides
+| category | Category of services that company provides.
-| company_description | Description of company
+| company_description | Description of company.
-| contact_name | Name of contact at company
+| contact_name | Name of contact at company.
-| contact_title | Title of contact at company
+| contact_title | Title of contact at company.
-| company_email | Email for contact at company
+| company_email | Email for contact at company.
-| company_address | Street, city, and country address for company
+| company_address | Street, city, and country address for company.
-| company_phone | Phone number for company
+| company_phone | Phone number for company.
-| company_website | URL for company site
+| company_website | URL for company site.
-| ita_office | Name of ITA office that has provided company information
+| ita_office | Name of ITA office that has provided company information.
-| ita_contact_email | Email for ITA contact
+| ita_contact_email | Email for ITA contact.